 These cucumber pickles have a classic deli dill flavor and crunch.
 They are ready to eat in just a few days, but if you can manage to wait a week or two, they will be even better.
+If you want faster pickles you can also try making smashed pickles.

 - 2 pounds pickling cucumbers